Image for Cardiovascular Pharmacology Concepts, Richard E Klabunde PhD

 7. How do Class IA, IB, and IC drugs differ in their direct and indirect effects on non-nodal action potentials? click here

-8. How do Class IA, IB, and IC drugs affect conduction velocity within the heart? click here
+8. How do Class IA, IB, and IC drugs alter conduction velocity within the heart? click here

 9. Class IA, IB and IC drugs are used for which types of arrhythmias? click here